Uzbek refugee given 11 years for supporting terror group

 - New law to make California first state to end bail

+“Muhtorov attempted to travel to join and to provide financial support to a terrorist organization,” Kane wrote.
+“Regardless of whether his contribution aided orphans or whether he was limited to engaging in propaganda and recruiting, he would have furthered the illicit causes of a violent organization.”

-The case prompted the U.S. Justice Department’s first disclosure that it would use information obtained through a warrantless surveillance program in court.
+The lengthy case involved the first U.S. Justice Department disclosure that it intended to use information obtained through one of the National Security Agency’s warrantless surveillance program.
+Muhtorov’s attorneys unsuccessfully challenged the constitutionality of the program before the trial.

+Muhtorov and his family arrived in Denver in 2007 through a refugee resettlement program.
+The family fled their home country of Uzbekistan, where Muhtorov had been beaten twice for his human rights work.

+Prosecutors argued that he soon became frustrated and angry about life in the U.S. and emailed with the terror group, used codes to discuss the group with a co-defendant and intended to join them when he booked a one-way ticket to Turkey in 2012.
+Muhtorov’s defense attorneys, though, said he never intended to take any action — either sending money or joining the group himself.